polgarp/polgarp.github.io/_posts/9am26/Develop-your-leadership-style.md

 Maybe a set of principles.
 Maybe a short manifesto.
 Maybe mission statement.
 Maybe a personal read.me.
 Show examples to highlight this might be also a string of case studies.

+How you handle your team, how you further the company's mission - and how you are inline with your own values to live a fulfileld and happy life - or at least without burnout.

 ### 🥤 To recap

 > This is a post from my newsletter, **[9am26](https://polgarp.com/categories/newsletter/)**, subscribe here: